Lackawanna Steel Company

-Founding and early years
+History

 At the beginning of the 1800s, the Lackawanna Valley in Pennsylvania was rich in anthracite coal and iron deposits.
-Brothers George W. Scranton and Seldon T. Scranton moved to the valley in 1840 and settled in the five-house town of Slocum's Hollow (now Scranton) to establish an iron forge.
+Brothers George W. Scranton and Seldon T. Scranton moved to the valley in 1840 and settled in the five-house town of Slocum's Hollow in present-day Scranton, Pennsylvania, to establish an iron forge.
 Although Europeans had been making steel for nearly three centuries, the processes for creating blister steel and crucible steel were slow and extremely expensive.

-The Scrantons focused instead on manufacturing pig iron using a blast furnace.
+The Scrantons focused instead on manufacturing pig iron, using a blast furnace.
 They wanted to take advantage of a recent technological innovation in iron smelting, the "hot blast".
 Developed in Scotland in 1828, the hot blast preheats air before it is pumped through molten iron, substantially lowering fuel needs.
 The Scrantons also intended to experiment with using anthracite coal to make steel, rather than existing methods which used charcoal or bituminous coal.

 The most likely successful first use of the hot-blast technique in the U.S. was carried out in 1835 at Oxford Furnace in Warren County, New Jersey, by William Henry, Seldon Scranton's father-in-law.
 By 1838, Henry had moved to the Lackawanna Valley, where he was experimenting with using anthracite coal in steelmaking.

-The Scrantons and Henry formed a partnership in 1840 to develop a hot blast furnace that used anthracite coal in the "charge" (the mixture of iron ore and coal which, when melted, created pig iron).
-Two other Pennsylvanians, Sanford Grant (a Belvidere, New Jersey, businessman) and Philipp Mattes (a bank manager from Easton, Pennsylvania), also invested in the new company, named Scranton, Grant, and Co.
+The Scrantons and Henry formed a partnership in 1840 to develop a hot blast furnace that used anthracite coal in the charge.
+The mixture of iron ore and coal, when melted, created pig iron.
+Two other Pennsylvanians, Sanford Grant, a Belvidere, New Jersey, businessman, and Philipp Mattes, a bank manager from Easton, Pennsylvania, also invested in the new company, named Scranton, Grant, and Co.
 Henry bought 503 acre near Slocum's Hollow, and began building the furnace.
 The blast furnace was completed in the early autumn of 1841.

 The company's first effort at smelting iron was not successful.
 Many problems plagued the iron mill, including a furnace that was not hot enough, water that ran too low in the nearby creek to turn the waterwheel-powered bellows (and thus did not provide enough air to the furnace), unsuccessful experiments with charge mixtures, clogged tuyeres, and more.
 George Scranton estimated the company lost between $6,000 and $7,000 in the year ending June 1843, but the total may have been as high as $10,000.
 George Scranton took control of the works from William Henry, and twice rebuilt the furnace.
 Near bankruptcy, the partners sought new sources of capital.
 In May 1843, a $20,000 loan permitted the company to continue operating.